 Powdered eggs don’t sound appealing, but when reconstituted, have a taste and texture very similar to fresh or frozen eggs.
 You can beat the eggs together and dry them or dry the whites and the yolks separately.
 Reconstituted eggs can be used the same as fresh eggs.
 You can even use the dried egg whites to make a nice fluffy meringue!

 I dried a dozen eggs and blended them into crumbles and they fit into a 12-ounce jar.
 If I had blended them even more, into a powder, I’m sure I could fit that whole dozen into a 1/2 pint jar.
 That would be 4 dozen dehydrated eggs per quart jar.
-Great use of space!
+What a great use of space!

 How To Dehydrate Eggs